 Browse the elegant duty free stores offering the latest in European designer fashions and fine jewellery.
 Don’t miss the tiny fishing village of Grand Case – the so-called ‘Gourmet Capital of the Caribbean’ – where you can choose from a superb selection of fine dining restaurants that overlook the beach.

-St Martin/St Maarten offers a range of accommodation options to suit all honeymoon budgets.
-To splash out in style, try the elegant and world class La Samanna, famously home to a signature restaurant overlooking the stunning white sands of Baie Longue.
+St Martin offers a range of accommodation options to suit all honeymoon budgets.
+To splash out in style, try the elegant and world class Belmond La Samanna, famously home to a signature restaurant overlooking the stunning white sands of Baie Longue.

 Or check out the intimate Le Petit Hotel, a small and chic hotel facing the white sands of Grand Case Beach, just a short stroll away from a choice of fine dining restaurants.

-By air, St Maarten's Princess Juliana International Airport (the second-busiest airport in the eastern Caribbean, after San Juan, Puerto Rico), receives daily non-stop flights from the USA, Europe and other Caribbean islands.
+St Maarten's Princess Juliana International Airport (SXM) – the second-busiest airport in the eastern Caribbean, after San Juan, Puerto Rico – receives daily nonstop flights from North America and neighbouring Caribbean islands.